AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/curmod1.md

  - 'curmod/1' : get the current module
  - 'modules/2' : get the use list of a module
 ---
-`curmod/1` — get the current module

-`modules/2` — get the use list of a module

 ## FORMS
 ```